Home

 While physician suicide was a crisis long before COVID-19, the demands of the pandemic have created a sense of urgency to better support physicians’ mental health and wellbeing.

 National Physician Suicide Awareness Day (#NPSADay) is a reminder and call to action.
-In 2021, #NPSADay reached 1.2 million people and received sign-on support from 54 organizations that resulted in a total of 26,000 actions taken to prevent suicide.
-But it doesn’t have to stop there – with your help, everyday we can make time to talk – and to act – so physicians’ struggles don’t become mental health emergencies.
-We can all help prevent physician suicide by learning the signs, starting the conversations, understanding the underlying barriers and sharing the resources that can help those in distress seek mental health care.
+In 2022, #NPSADay reached 25.5 million people and received sign on support from 108 organizations, resulting in a total of over 62,000 actions.
+But it doesn’t have to stop there – with your help, every day we can make time to talk – and to act – so physicians’ struggles don’t become mental health emergencies.
+We can all help prevent physician suicide by learning the signs, starting the conversations, removing intrusive mental health questions from applications and sharing the resources that can help those in distress seek mental health care.

 JOIN US